 2.3 Expanding epidemiological surveillance through support bases

-The country uses epidemiological surveillance support bases for influenza and other respiratory infections.
-Since January 2020, all support base samples have been tested for the presence of SAR-CoV-2, and data available as of the end of August 2020 indicate that the country has not entered the community transmission phase yet.
+The country uses epidemiological surveillance support bases for influenza and other respiratory infections..
 As part of strengthening epidemiological surveillance, the country will expand epidemiological surveillance through support bases (influenza, influenza-like illness, severe respiratory infections, SAR-CoV-2) and expand the existing coverage area by adding sentinel bases.
 For this, predefined general evaluation criteria will be used, such as:

 Border regions of the country;